 - Only one radio can be configured as a Client Bridge.
 This can be either radio.
-Regardless of which radio is configured as the Client Bridge, both radios will continue to provide service. - Radio 1 enables Client Bridge on the 2.4GHz band only. - Radio 2 enables Client Bridge on the 5GHz band only. - The Client Bridge radio will connect on the radio channel that is determined by the infrastructure AP. - When Client Bridge is configured on a single interface AP, the single interface is used as the client port, not as an uplink, and you will not see the GE2 Port Function. - Eight networks can be configured per radio.
-If one network is configured as a Client.
-Bridge, seven additional networks can be configured for service on that radio.
+Regardless of which radio is configured as the Client Bridge, both radios will continue to provide service. - Radio 1 enables Client Bridge on the 2.4GHz band only. - Radio 2 enables Client Bridge on the 5GHz band only. - The Client Bridge radio will connect on the radio channel that is determined by the infrastructure AP. - When Client Bridge is configured on a single interface AP, the single interface is used as the client port, not as an uplink, and you will not see the GE2 Port Function field in the configuration Profile Advanced Settings. - Eight networks can be configured per radio.
+If one network is configured as a Client Bridge, seven additional networks can be configured for service on that radio.

-Select the Client Bridge Network.
+5. Select the Client Bridge Network.